SpinGPT: A Large-Language-Model Approach to Playing Poker Correctly: Related Work

 Following these successes in one-on-one settings, researchers turned to the harder problem of multi-player poker.
 This step was taken in 2019 with Pluribus \cite{brownPluribus2019}, which defeated professionals in six-player no-limit Texas hold'em, though one top professional finished roughly even.
 Although its strategy computation required substantial resources, this was the first AI to surpass human experts in a multi-player setting.
 To overcome the remaining computational difficulties, new approaches have emerged \cite{brownRebel2020a,zhaoAlphaHoldemHighPerformanceArtificial2022a}, but without exceeding the performance of the CFR paradigm.

 Using a large language model for poker might appear counter-intuitive, because even frontier models have proven incapable of playing competently through direct prompting (zero-shot or few-shot): their pre-training corpora contain very few high-quality hand histories compared with games such as chess.
-Yet fine-tuning has proved effective at closing this gap \cite{zhuangPokerBench2025}.
+This is why competitive LLM play in chess is viable, as evidenced by the tournament organized by Kaggle and Google \cite{KaggleChess2025}.
+However, fine-tuning has proved effective at closing this gap \cite{zhuangPokerBench2025}.
 PokerGPT \cite{huangPokerGPT2024} followed this route by fine-tuning an LLM, but it was limited by its training data, which consisted exclusively of spectator data from low-stakes games (NL5).
 This meant that players' private cards were often unknown, and the dataset was biased by the flawed strategies of weak players.
 Our work directly addresses these shortcomings.